CHAARG Small Group coordinator

 - Why can’t we separate groups based on the type of activity they are doing?
 We don’t do this because a part of CHAARG is trying a variety of workouts!
 We encourage members to form other groups outside of their Small Group in case they have other passions.
 For example, members can still form a running or swimming or Zumba group that meets every week but isn’t a designated Small Group!

 3] Do Your Best.
 We don’t expect you to know all of the answers while leading a Small Group!
 All we want is that you do your best to create lasting relationships with each of your Small Group members + encourage them to live their best life.

 Beginning of Semester/Quarter

 - Small Groups start week 4 of the semester [week 3 of the quarter]: The VP Membership will send you a list of all your Small Group members so you can start contacting them

-- Once you have your Small Group members, create a GroupMe or text message group to stay in contact with each other!
+- GroupMe/Text Group: Once you have your Small Group members, create a GroupMe or text message group to stay in contact with each other

 - Challenges = different *tasks* you assign to your Small Group members after every Small Group to accomplish in the next week [drink at least 60 oz of water each day, make a new recipe during the week, get at least 7 hours of sleep every night, etc.]

 **Small Groups are optional to hold during any weeks your university has 2+ days off!

 Each week, Small Group Coordinators should work to have as many of their members at Small Group as possible!
 Below, we pinpoint what you can do from the beginning to encourage members to attend, + what to do when attendance starts to drop!

 - Control the Controllables: Focus on what you can control — do not take members not coming personally!
 What can you personally do that makes members want to show up every week?